-Conclusions
+Conclusions.

-Despite the modernization of living conditions, modification of state structure, changes in the social environment, the total spread of antheism during the Soviet times, such elements as customs, consumption prohibitions have still existed, even unconsciously.
-Such structures are basic for the establishment of the connections between the past and present.
-Bread is a symbol of unity, peace, prosperity for all, a symbol of cultural and generational connection.
+Despite modernization of living conditions, modification of state structure, changes in social environment, total spread of atheism during the Soviet times, such elements as customs, consumption prohibitions have still existed, even unconsciously.
+Such structures are basic for establishment of the connections between the past and present.
+Bread consideration in such context is widespread.